Recuperator or supply and exhaust system: which is better?

 - Frost resistance: up to –35°C

-- Limited performance depending on the model (150–500m³/h for household heat exchangers)
+- Limited performance depending on the model (150–500m³/h for household recuperators)

-- Higher cost compared to simple supply and exhaust systems
+- Higher cost compared to simple supply and exhaust units

 Types and principle of operation

-This is a mechanical system that provides independent air supply and exhaust.
-The basic version — separate supply or exhaust.
-The version with a heat exchanger contains a heat exchanger.
-Its performance — from 300m³/h to 1000m³/h and more.
+This is a mechanical system that provides independent air supply and removal.
+The basic version - separately supply or exhaust.
+The version with a recuperator contains a heat exchanger.
+Its performance - from 300m³/h to 1000m³/h and more.

 Design and features